Waldo Holmes: Background

 In 1968, Holmes was a trumpeter and songwriter residing in Los Angeles.
 A friend of his that he surfed with was St. Clair Lee who he would later work with in the music business.
 At that time Holmes was a school teacher.

 Music career

-Holmes formed a group in 1968 called Brothers and Sisters that featured his friend Lee as lead singer.
-Brothers and Sisters were a soul pop group.
-He had plans to book them info the Las Vegas clubs with an eight piece backing group.
+Holmes formed a soul pop group in 1968 called Brothers and Sisters that featured his friend Lee as lead singer.
+He planned to book them in Las Vegas clubs with an eight piece backing group.
 The group would break up due to a wrong combination of singers.
 On Lee's suggestion they formed another group.
 In 1969, a trio called Children of Howard Hughes was formed and they played the Circus Circus in Vegas.
 Later they became The Hues Corporation.

 Holmes wrote their biggest hit "Rock The Boat" and then another song "I Caught Your Act".

 It was reported in the February 1975 edition of Billboard magazine that he was signed to Famous Music and even though he was going to be involved in other assignments for Famous Music, he was going to retain his position as executive producer and writer for The Hues Corporation.